ericsink/SQLitePCL.raw/README.md

 This contain the SQLite library compiled with the Visual C++ v110\_xp toolset.
 If you are on a desktop version of Windows and you're not sure which native SQLite library to use, this is the one you should try first.
+A large percentage of the trouble people have with SQLitePCL.raw is related to which C runtime library is required.
+The v110\_xp build has the C runtime library statically linked.

 The plugins with sqlite3 in the name are for vanilla SQLite.
 The ones with sqlcipher in the name are the SQLCipher variant.
 BTW, another difference with